Skip to Main Content

 The higher your down payment, the better your chances of scoring a lower interest rate.
 Instead of estimating during the preapproval process, make sure you know exactly how much you’re putting down so you can get an accurate quote from the lenders you’re considering.

-What’s a ‘good’ mortgage rate?
+What’s a “good” mortgage rate?

-Because mortgage rates fluctuate daily, it can be hard to know if the rates you find are the lowest you could possibly get.
-Each day, Bankrate provides benchmark rates, including for the 30-year and 15-year fixed-rate mortgage, based on a survey of the largest mortgage lenders in the U.S. Depending on the type of loan you’re getting, you can use this information to judge whether an offer is a “good” one, or if there may be better choices out there.
+Because mortgage rates change daily, it can be hard to know if the rates you find are the lowest you could possibly get.
+Each day, Bankrate provides benchmark rates, including for the 30-year and 15-year fixed-rate mortgage, based on a survey of the largest mortgage lenders in the U.S. Depending on the type of loan you’re getting, you can use this information to judge whether an offer is a “good” one, or if there might be better choices out there.

 Remember, though, that any actual rate offers you receive are based on your credit score, income and more.
 The more you shop around, the easier it will be to understand what a good rate is for your credit and financial profile.

-How much is the APR?
+What is the APR?

-Both are expressed as percentages.
-However, the interest rate on a mortgage represents the interest charged on the loan principal.
-In contrast, the APR, or annual percentage rate, indicates the cost of the loan including the interest, closing costs and other fees.
+The terms interest rate and APR are often used interchangeably, but they’re not the same thing.
+Both are expressed as percentages, but the interest rate on a mortgage represents the interest charged on the loan principal, or the amount you’re borrowing.
+In contrast, the APR, or annual percentage rate, indicates the yearly cost of the loan including the interest, some closing costs and other fees.
 The APR is a more accurate picture of your all-in cost, and is always higher than the interest rate.

 What are the closing costs and fees?